PAY RANGE: EP13

 · the application of data or information processing systems

 · research and problem solving practices and techniques

-· the principles, methods and practices of laboratory and field methods including the use and care of instrumentation if required by assignment
+· the principles, methods and practices of laboratory and field methods including the use and care of instrumentation and/or equipment if required by assignment

 · soils and geographic formations native to the region for the Earth Sciences assignment

 · physical structure, composition and processes associated with soil for the Earth Sciences assignment

 · physical properties and mathematical principles associated with water-related problems for the Earth Sciences assignment

 · geophysical fluid dynamics and dynamics of water systems for the Earth Sciences or Aquatic Sciences assignment